carpentries-incubator/workflows-nextflow/index.md

 ## lesson objectives

-1. The learner will understand the basic concepts of a Nextflow script, including  channels, processes and operators.
+1. The learner will understand the fundamental components of a Nextflow script, including channels, processes and operators.
-2. The learner will be able to write a Nextflow configuration file to alter the computational resources allocated to a process.
+1. The learner will write a multi-step workflow scripts to align, quantify, and perform QC on an RNA-Seq data in Nextflow DSL.
-3. The learner will write a multi-step workflow scripts to align, quantify, and perform QC on an RNA-Seq data in Nextflow DSL.
+1. The learner will be able to write a Nextflow configuration file to alter the computational resources allocated to a process.
-4. The learner will use  nf-core to run a community curated pipeline, on an RNA-Seq dataset
+1. The learner will use  nf-core to run a community curated pipeline, on an RNA-Seq dataset

 {% comment %} This is a comment in Liquid {% endcomment %}